Gascoigne East – Phase 2

 The £13m Westgate Riverside development in Sheffield Road consists of two apartment blocks containing 44 homes and 28 two and three-storey semi-detached and terrace houses.

 The third development, on the site of the former Henley’s garage on Wellgate, consists of two apartment blocks containing 34 homes and 20 two and three-storey terraced homes, with a value of £8.5m.
-The new builds, which are due for completion in 2022, will all also be energy efficient and equipped with electric vehicle charging points.

 Stuart Kerr, Operations Director at Willmott Dixon said: